![]() |

 where c

-gravitational constant; M is the mass of the source, which is traditionally said to cause the gravitational potential; r is
+gravitational constant; M is the mass of the source, which is traditionally said to cause the gravitational potential;

 1/2

-in respect to the centre of gravity; that means it is 1 for the radial direction and
+or 1 depending on the direction of motion with respect to the centre of gravity; it is 1 for the radial direction and

 1/2